- Coreg is a medication used for the treatment of high blood pressure and heart failure.

 - Medications that treat psychiatric disorders, such as Thorazin, Haldol, Mellaril, and others

-Check with your doctor or pharmacist for particular interactions with the drugs you are taking in combination with carvedilol.
+Check with your doctor or pharmacist to determine if there can be negative interactions between any other medications you are taking and carvedilol.

 Get emergency help if you feel unusual and persistent sweating, difficulty breathing, irregular or fast heartbeat, shortness of breath, pain or tightness, or pain that spreads to your jaw, neck, or arm.